 12. Start a Content Series

-You can combine a number of different post formats, like videos, images, infographics, and podcasts into a content series.
+You can combine several post formats into a content series, like videos, images, infographics, and podcasts.
 Your followers will get used to seeing this content pop up on their feed every two weeks, in which you share some new information or behind-the-scenes content.